allebb/conductor/README.md

 #### ```conductor test```

 Tests the active Nginx configuration.
 The command returns ``0`` when the configuration is valid and ``1`` when Nginx reports an error.
 On success it prints ``Nginx configuration test successful!``; on failure it prints Nginx's original error output so the exact file, line, and issue are visible.

-Add ``--auto-reload`` to gracefully reload Nginx automatically after a successful test.
+By default, ``auto-reload-nginx`` is set to ``true`` in ``/etc/conductor.conf``, so Conductor gracefully reloads Nginx automatically after successful configuration tests instead of asking each time.
+Set it to ``false`` if you prefer the interactive reload prompt.
+The ``--auto-reload`` flag still forces an automatic reload for commands that support it.

 #### ```conductor --version```